daniyalmaroufi/AI_Course/README.md

 ## CA3 - Naive Bayes Network

 This assignment aims to use Naive Bayes networks to build a classifier model to predict the category of an article from Digikala using its excerpt.

+## CA4 - Machine Learning

+This assignment aims to use the Scikit-Learn python library to build three classifiers, K-Nearest-Neighbors, Decision-Tree, and Random Forests, and optimize the hyperparameters.